(Last Updated on : 17/06/2017)

 Types of Indian Industries

-Among the Indian industries, Large scale industries are those which involve huge infrastructure, man power and a have influx of capital assets.
-The heavy industries of India include the Iron and Steel Industry
+Indian Industries can broadly be divided into large scale industries and small scale industries.
+With an assortment of Indian industries into large and small scale industries, India has opened its door to economic opportunities.
+Large scale industries involve huge infrastructure, man power and have an influx of capital assets.
+The heavy industries of India include iron and steel industry

-Moreover, the Indian Film Industry is also being regarded as a major industry that has developed to a great extent in the recent years with the advent of major corporate houses in the sector, the investment in film making
+Industry is regarded as a major industry that has developed to a great extent in the recent years.
+With the advent of major corporate houses in the sector, the investment in film making

-, Vegetable Oil Industry in India
+and Indian Vegetable Oil Industry

 are also known to contribute to the country's growth.